tko22/simple-blockchain/README.md

 So if some other node sends in a new chain that's longer than yours, your chain is replaced.

 **Note:** this was a simple implementation and thus, it replaces the entire chain except for the genesis block.
 For future improvements, each node should check the new chain with other nodes before it is added and entire nodes shouldn't be sent out.
+I didn't have access to other computers in the same network, so the nodes are connected through different ports inside your computer.

 ## BlockChain Object
 #### Private Variables: